5S with a CANDO Attitude

 So why do we think 5S is Japanese?

 After the WW2 the Allies wanted to make sure that Japan did not suffer enormous poverty and give rise to another Hitler figure as has happened in Germany post WW1 and so they sent support and help to ensure businesses in Japan succeeded.
 They were keen to learn from America.
 Notably, a team from Toyota visited Ford in 1950.
 The team was inspired by the scale of Ford.
 Toyota produced just 40 automobiles per day while Ford did 8,000 a day.
 Toyota decided to adopt the Ford Production System mass production methods with a few tweaks.
 A Toyota team was trained at Ford.
 In 1956 Taiichi Ohno, the company’s chief engineer visited Ford and the Piggly Wiggly supermarket chain.
-Based on those observations began the development of Toyota Production System, which eventually led to the formation of the 5S practice.
+Based on those observations began the development of the Toyota Production System, which eventually led to the formation of the 5S practice.

 A tie-up between CANDO and 5S can be seen here: